nuagenetworks/nuagenetworks.github.io/_posts/2017-05-19-Ironic-Integration.md

 The workflow to boot a server dynamically to a tenant network can be described in following two steps

-### 0. Enroll the server as a node in Ironic
+### Initial enrollment of the server as a node in Ironic

 Each bare metal first has to be provisioned as an Ironic Node.
-This is an administrative task, after which Ironic can use the IPMI interface of the bare metal server to power on/power off the machine and an image can be transferred to the node.
+This is an administrative task to ensure the Openstack Compute service sees the available hardware.
+After enrollment Ironic can use the IPMI interface of the bare metal server to power on/power off the machine and a user image can be transferred to the node.
-As part of the enrollment, properties such as boot method, switch network connection, IPMI address, etc. can be provided.
+As part of the enrollment, properties such as boot method, switch network connection, IPMI address, etc. need to be provided.

 ### 1. Power up in Bootstrapping Network

 The Ironic node will use the IPMI interface of a bare metal server to power on/power off the machine upon creation/deletion of a bare metal server.
 Initially, the bare metal server will be connected to a Bootstrapping Network.
 It will use PXE boot to get the deployment image from the Ironic node.
 Once booted, the deployment image will download and install the final user image.

-![Power up in bootstrap network][ironic-bootstrap]
+![Power up in bootstrap network][ironic-bootstrap-nw]

 ### 2. Mapping to Final Overlay Network